WHYAMERICASUCKS.COM

 Public Lands Story

-Wild Horse Roundups Feed A Private Holding System
+Wild Horse Roundups Now Feed A Large Private Holding System

 BLM's own budget table says off-range holding cost $101 million in FY2024 and consumed 66 percent of all Wild Horse and Burro Program spending.
 Federal award records show million-dollar pasture contracts flowing to private ranch operators after animals are removed from the range.